Physical Education

 Physical Education at Penwortham Primary School

-At Penwortham Primary School, our Physical Education curriculum aims to develop pupils’ physical competence, confidence and enjoyment of physical activity.
-We want pupils to lead active, healthy lives, develop resilience and teamwork, and understand the importance of physical wellbeing for both body and mind.
+At Penwortham Primary School, our Physical Education (PE) curriculum develops pupils’ confidence, physical competence and enjoyment of being active.
+We want every child to lead a healthy, active lifestyle, build resilience, and understand the importance of both physical and mental wellbeing.

-Our approach to Physical Education reflects our school values of Aspire, Belong, Care and Discover, supporting pupils to challenge themselves, work collaboratively and develop positive attitudes that extend beyond sport and into everyday life.
+Our approach reflects our school values of Aspire, Belong, Care and Discover, encouraging pupils to challenge themselves, work together and develop positive attitudes that extend beyond sport into everyday life.

 • promote healthy, active lifestyles and positive wellbeing